Cyclosa argenteoalba: Construction

 C. argenteoalba webs are temporary and may be constructed daily.
-They usually construct their webs during the day.
-They frequently begin in the morning and stop in the evening.
-At night, they eat the adhesive threads of their web.
+Webs are usually constructed during the day, and the process frequently begins in the morning and stops in the evening.
+At night, C. argenteoalba eat the adhesive threads of their web.
 These spiders always face upwards in their webs, as opposed to other Cyclosa species that may face downwards or sideways.
 The different orientations of the webs and of the spiders are a means to enhance evasion from predators.

 Web relocation

 C. argenteoalba often relocate and rebuild their webs if they determine that a location does not have a significant amount of prey.
-A unique characteristic of C. argenteoalba is its use of 'long-lasting memory' to enhance its foraging efficiency during web relocation.
-In other words, the rate of web relocation in response to low prey capture is lowered when the spider uses its past foraging experience (i.e. its 'long-lasting memory').
+A unique characteristic of C. argenteoalba is its use of "long-lasting memory" to enhance its foraging efficiency during web relocation.
+In other words, the rate of web relocation in response to low prey capture is lowered when the spider uses its past foraging experience (i.e. its "long-lasting memory").
 Therefore, mature spiders with a more extensive history of foraging will gain a greater benefit upon foraging and a lower cost upon web relocation.
 They may also relocate due to higher incidences of conspecific interactions in prey abundant areas.
 But other non-prey related factors for web relocation include environmental factors such as changes in temperature.
 It takes the spiders a few days to decide if their new location is suitable.
 C. argenteoalba are more likely to relocate if they have not been in a particular place for very long, as opposed to spiders that are already familiar with the site.
-The amount of thread spiders used on the second day at a particular place was significantly more than the thread used on the first day, indicating that spiders wait to invest more thread until they decide they are in a good location.
+The amount of thread spiders use on the second day at a particular place is significantly more than the thread used on the first day, indicating that spiders wait to invest more thread until they decide they are in a good location.
 When C. argenteoalba abandons old webs, they leave all debris present with the web.
 Each web they construct has new debris.
-Their behavior contrasts from their close relative C. octotuberculata who brings previous debris to their new webs.
+Their behavior contrasts from their close relative C. octotuberculata, who bring previous debris to their new webs.